shivannis/xandr-docs-public/xandr-docs/articles/monetize/video-campaign-best-practices.md

-This page provides you with a list of best practices in a question-answer format to ensure maximum delivery and success for your video campaigns on the Xandr platform.
+This page provides you with a list of best practices in a question-answer format to ensure maximum delivery and success for your video campaigns on the Microsoft Advertising platform.

 ## Are you following general delivery best practices?